-Permitting for the project is currently underway and seeks to amend existing permit SWG-2007-1276 to include the new offshore borrow areas and the revised beach placement template developed.
-The permit will also be amended to include a section of the entrance channel of Brazos Santiago Pass to be used as a borrow area for beneficial use projects that place material dredged from the channel along City and Cameron County's Isla Blanca Park beaches.
+Permitting for the project is complete and amends the existing permit SWG-2007-1276 to include the new offshore borrow areas and the revised beach placement template developed.
+The permit was also amended to include a section of the entrance channel of Brazos Santiago Pass to be used as a borrow area for beneficial use projects that place material dredged from the channel along City and Cameron County's Isla Blanca Park beaches.